 It will generally be necessary to issue new shares, known as an ordinary allotment of shares.

-The basic procedure would normally require the existing shareholders to pass a special resolution consenting to the issuance and waving their right to pre-emption on the new shares.
+The basic procedure would normally require the existing shareholders to pass a special resolution consenting to the issuance and waiving their right to pre-emption on the new shares.
 This requires a majority of 75% or more of the votes cast in favour of the resolution at a general meeting of shareholders, or by written resolution.

 The company and its directors are then usually allowed to issue the shares; however, these procedures may differ from company to company.